 That’s because the gap in between the blades often attract acne-causing bacteria and dandruff-causing fungus.
 When these razors aren’t rinsed well, these areas become breeding grounds for these germs.
 So every time one shaves using the multi-blade razor, you risk re-inoculating your skin with this bacteria.
 That’s why the acne occurs frequently and the flaking never stops.

-A straight razor won’t have that problem because it only has a single blade that can be easily clean.
+Using a straight razor is one of the remedies for avoiding beardruff.
+You won’t have that problem because it only has a single blade that can be easily clean.
 To make it even more hygienic, you can easily disinfect it by putting a few drops of isopropyl alcohol and wiping it dry.

 It Eliminates Runaway Stubble